-Ah, the old adage – does good web design actually increase conversions?
+Ah, that old chestnut – does good web design actually increase conversions?
 Can a beautiful website sell more, or generate more traffic?
-In our latest blog, we explore the impact of a pretty website, and we might surprise you…
+In our latest blog, we explore the impact of a pretty website, and what we find might surprise you…

 What is a website with a bad design?

-We’re sorry to be the bearer of bad news, but if your website has any of the following, you might have a website with a bad design…
+We’re sorry to be the bearer of bad news, but if your website has any of the following, your website might be badly designed…

 - Cluttered imagery or copy

 - Loud images – especially if they have nothing to do with your product/service